 Women make up over 50 per cent of Victoria's population - we should be more than 38 per cent of its councillors.

-In line with the Victorian Government’s Gender Equality Strategy, and the Best practice guide to gender equity in local government, our vision for the October 2020 local government elections is to see 50 per cent women elected.
+In line with the Victorian Government’s Gender Equality Strategy, and the Best practice guide to gender equity in local government, our vision is to see 50 per cent women elected as councillors and mayors.

 It’s an ambitious goal – one that will require action from women (and men) across the state.

 We want to engage communities that have long been disenfranchised and under represented at a local government level.